EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/about/partners/UvA/index.md

 tags: ["consortium"]
 type: "partner"
 ---

-The University of Amsterdam [(UvA)](https://www.uva.nl/en) is ambitious, creative and committed: a leader in international science and a partner in innovation, the UvA has been inspiring generations since 1632.
+{{< balanced-content >}}

+The University of Amsterdam [(UvA)](https://www.uva.nl/en) is the largest university in the Netherlands and a core member of the League of European Research Universities (LERU).
+At the UvA, 42,000 students, 6,000 staff members and 3,000 PhD candidates study and work in a diverse range of fields, connected by a culture of curiosity.
+The Faculty of Science at UvA embeds a concentration of e-Science development and application groups, receiving help from its central position in Amsterdam Science Park.

+<--->
+{{< figure src="/images/logos/full_consortium/uvalogo_regular_compact_p_en.svg">}}
+{{< /balanced-content >}}